 You wake up in a new city – how do you like to explore?

 First thing I do is go to the market, that usually tells me a lot about what a culture eats.
 In South America, I love Mercado la Vega in Santiago, Mercado Surquillo in Lima, and Mercado de la Merced in Mexico City.
-Food is always my priority while traveling, so I like to hop from restaurants, street food stalls and markets eating through an entire city.
+Food is always my priority while travelling, so I like to hop from restaurants, street food stalls and markets eating through an entire city.